History of the Jewish Community in Frankfurt

 In a counter-movement, Rabbi Samson Raphael Hirsch led the formation of the secessionist orthodox community, which banded together to form the Israelite Religious Society in 1848.
 As well as numerous smaller places of worship, there was the main synagogue in the Jewish Quarter, another at Börneplatz, a third in the Friedberger Anlage, built in 1907 for the secessionist orthodox community, and the liberal Westend Synagogue, built in 1910.
 The Jewish Community in Frankfurt reflected the open-mindedness of the city.

-Numerous members of the Jewish Community took on prominent roles in the cultural and political life of Frankfurt, with many institutions growing from Jewish foundations or established by Jewish citizens, such as the Johann Wolfgang von Goethe University and Frankfurter Allgemeine Zeitung newspaper.
+Numerous members of the Jewish Community took on prominent roles in the cultural and political life of Frankfurt, with many institutions growing from Jewish foundations or established by Jewish citizens, such as the Johann Wolfgang von Goethe University and Frankfurter Zeitung newspaper, predecessor of the Frankfurter Allgemeine Zeitung.
 Frankfurt has also been home to several famous rabbis of the various religious groups, including Samson Raphael Hirsch, Markus Horovitz, Nehemia Anton Nobel, Ceasar Seligmann and Georg Salzberger.

 During the twelve years of Nazi rule, Jewish life in Frankfurt was obliterated.
 Many members of the community managed to leave Germany in time, but around 12,000 Frankfurt Jews were put to death in the Nazi extermination camps.